This site requires a more recent version of Adobe Flash Player to function properly.

 Aggressive expansion across emerging markets

-Even though Unilever trails P&G in terms of global sales with a much larger share in the developed markets, Unilever relies more on emerging markets.
-While P&G generates 37% of its total revenues from emerging markets, Unilever gets 56% sales from those markets.
-By 2020, Unilever expects developing markets to account for 70% of total sales, with about two-thirds of that coming from growth in the overall size of those markets and the other third from an increase in Unilever’s share of those expanding markets.
-It is also likely to benefit from P&G's recent decision to put its expansion in these markets on hold to divert focus on reclaiming market share in its core country-product categories.
+Though Unilever trails P&G in terms of global sales, it has a larger presence in emerging markets.
+While P&G generates less than 40% of its total revenues from emerging markets, Unilever earns over 55% of its sales from these markets.
+By 2020, Unilever expects developing markets to account for 70% of its total sales, with about two-thirds of that coming from growth in the overall size of those markets and the other third from an increase in Unilever’s share of those expanding markets.
+It is also likely to benefit from P&G's recent decision to put its expansion in emerging markets on hold to divert focus on reclaiming market share in its core country-product categories.

-Overhaul of supply chain and business operations ensure improved efficiency and operating margins
+Overhaul of the supply chain and business operations ensure improved efficiency and operating margins

-Unilever has gradually integrating its supply chain and business operations to reach a large number of consumers across multiple markets in a more cost-effective way.
-Although restructuring charges related to streamlining of existing production and distribution infrastructure may negatively impact Unilever's operating margins in the short term, cost savings from a boost in efficiency are expected to drive margins higher in the long term.
+Unilever is gradually integrating its supply chain and business operations to reach a large number of consumers across multiple markets in a more cost-effective way.
+Although restructuring charges related to streamlining of existing production and distribution infrastructure may negatively impact Unilever's operating margins in the short term, cost savings from increased efficiency is expected to drive margins higher in the long term.

 How Does Trefis Modelling Work?